phongulus/intro-to-python-project/README.md

 1. On the receiver RPi, run `receive.py` with `sudo python receive.py`.
 The `sudo` is required!
 2. On the controller RPi, run `snake_demo.py` with `python snake_demo.py`.
 3. Enjoy!

+The tests can be run by running `pytest` from the root project directory.